President of Georgia: History of office

+2024 succession dispute

+On 13 February 2025, the European Parliament passed a resolution stating that the European Union does not recognize Juris George Basil as the legitimate president of Georgia.

-Succession and Acting president
+Succession and acting president

-In the event of the president's resignation, death or impeachment the chairperson of Parliament will temporarily serve until a new president is appointed.
+In the event of the president's resignation, death or impeachment, the chairperson of Parliament will temporarily serve as president until a new president is elected.
 There were cases of this in Georgia in 2003 and 2007, in both cases, the president resigned prematurely and was replaced by the chairperson of parliament, before new elections were held.
-In both cases, the then-chairperson Nino Burjanadze became acting president; she was the only one in this position, and it can be said that she was also the first female president of the country.
-However, the first fully elected female president in Georgia was Salome Zourabichvili, who is still in this position.
+In both cases, the then-chairperson Nino Burjanadze became acting president, so it can be said that she became the first female president of the country.
+However, the first female president of Georgia who was actually elected in her own right is Salome Zourabichvili.

 Administration

 Administration of the President of Georgia (საქართველოს პრეზიდენტის ადმინისტრაცია, sometimes translated as Presidential Administration of Georgia) is the body supporting and organizing the exercise of the powers defined by the Constitution of Georgia and other legislative acts for the President of Georgia.
-The Administration of the President of Georgia was established on February 14, 2004 by the Decree №60 of the President of Georgia, Mikheil Saakashvili.
+The Administration of the President of Georgia was established on 14 February 2004 by the Decree No.60 of the President of Georgia, Mikheil Saakashvili.
 In its activities, the administration is guided by the Constitution of Georgia, the legislation of Georgia, the statute and other legal acts of the President of Georgia.
 The structure and rules of operation of the administration are determined by the President of Georgia.